Honest Confidence Sets in Nonparametric IV Regression and Other Ill-Posed Models: Abstract

 \section{Abstract}

-This paper provides novel methods for inference in a very general class of ill-posed models in econometrics, encompassing the nonparametric instrumental regression, different functional regressions, and the deconvolution.
-I focus on uniform confidence sets for the parameter of interest estimated with Tikhonov regularization, as in \cite{darolles2011nonparametric}.
-I first show that it is not possible to develop inferential methods directly based on the uniform central limit theorem.
-To circumvent this difficulty I develop two approaches that lead to valid confidence sets.
-I characterize expected diameters and coverage errors uniformly over a large class of models (i.e. constructed confidence sets are honest).
-Finally, I illustrate that introduced confidence sets have reasonable width and coverage properties in samples commonly used in applications with Monte Carlo simulations and considering application to Engel curves.
+This paper develops inferential methods for a very general class of ill-posed models in econometrics encompassing the nonparametric instrumental variable regression, various functional regressions, and the density deconvolution.
+We focus on uniform confidence sets for the parameter of interest estimated with Tikhonov regularization, as in \cite{darolles2011nonparametric}.
+Since it is impossible to have inferential methods based on the central limit theorem, we develop two alternative approaches relying on the concentration inequality and bootstrap approximations.
+We show that expected diameters and coverage properties of resulting sets have uniform validity over a large class of models, i.e., constructed confidence sets are honest.
+Monte Carlo experiments illustrate that introduced confidence sets have reasonable width and coverage properties.
+Using U.S. data, we provide uniform confidence sets for Engel curves for various commodities.

 \begin{jel}\; C14, C36 \end{jel}